riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Let's take a quick break from Xcode and visit [Coolors](https://coolors.co).
 This is an online tool that really helps with coming up with a colour scheme that works and isn't just a bunch of random colours put together.

-Coolors is really good because you can just go through tons of potential colour schemes really easily, Just by pressing <kbd>space</kbd> you get a whole new colour scheme.
+One of Coolors' biggest advantages is that you can just go through tons of potential colour schemes quite effortlessly; simply by pressing <kbd>space</kbd> you get a whole new colour scheme, but if you go too far you can undo and go back to previous options.

 If you like some of the colours in a colour scheme but you want to change some of the others, you can lock certain colours or select alternate shades, as well as many other features.